 - Lookout Trail — 0.25 miles long from the gazebo to the lookout point near the peak of Sierra Blanca

 Both the Crest Trail Head and Sierra Blanca Trail meet at the gazebo at an elevation of 11,500 ft near the peak of Sierra Blanca.
 From there, hikers can take the Lookout Trail to the lookout point for breathtaking 360-degree views of the surrounding forests, hills, and mountains.
 Hikers can enjoy day hiking and biking along the trails.
 A passenger gondola is also available for transportation up and down the mountain.
 Need a mountain bike?
-Inn of the Mountain Gods has rentals available.
+Inn of the Mountain Gods has mountain bike rentals available.